 Quick Answer

-Traeger Pro 575 Wood Pellet Grill and Smoker
+Traeger Grills Pro 575 Wood Pellet Grill & Smoker with Wifi,

 The Traeger Pro 575 ($799.99) is the best smoker for most buyers — its WiFIRE app control and consistent temperature maintenance make 12-hour brisket cooks nearly hands-off.
 For charcoal purists who want offset smoke flavor, the Oklahoma Joe's Highland ($729) is the top traditional offset smoker.
 Budget buyers get a solid electric option in the Masterbuilt 30-inch Digital Smoker ($270).